 2. Provide consistent, sustained and rigorous support over multiple years

-Supporting children (ranging in age from pre-natal to 18) and families along the cradle-to-career continuum of education, either by offering direct services over multiple years or intentionally connecting and transitioning the children and families to services outside of the organization to continue receiving support as needed.
+Supporting children (ranging in age from pre-natal to 18) and families along the continuum of learning, either by offering direct services over multiple years or intentionally connecting and transitioning the children and families to services outside of the organization to continue receiving support as needed.
 For example, an organization that provides three years of programming for a child or two years of programming with an intentional connection to the next level of programming needed for growth.